ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-simple.md

 - Is the `npm run build` command failing?
 Make sure your Node.js is reasonably up to date and then your server has sufficient RAM (covered in the [NPM article]({{< relref "npm" >}})).
 {{< /details >}}

+**Next:** The next article shows how to set up a custom domain name for your web app.

 {{< deploy-laravel/navbar >}}